opmatrixsoftware/sshd-docker-builder/README.md

 Example yaml scripts to deploy in Kubernetes with the ability to access the container via SSH and build docker images.

 # How to deploy using Docker
 You must run this image "as privileged".
+This container has only been testing on CentOS 8 and Ubuntu 20, but it should work on most Linux hosts.

 Example:
 ``